koajs/bigpipe-example/README.md

 Each asynchronous function, also called a pagelet, is rendered and pushed independently to the client.
 Each pagelet is generally self-contained, meaning it has its own HTML, JS, CSS.

+This example also progressively enhances to use SPDY push, resulting in cleaner HTML outputs.

 The major downside to BigPipe is that it requires Javascript on the client and HTTP caching is pretty much impossible.
 BigPipe should be used only for dynamic content.